-Simple all-start stuffed acorn squash recipe!
-Prepared Mediterranean-style with an easy rice and lentil pilaf mixture with fresh herbs and pomegranate seeds.
+Simple all-star stuffed acorn squash recipe!
+Prepared Mediterranean-style with an easy rice and lentil pilaf mixture, fresh herbs, and pomegranate seeds.
 A major shortcut makes all the difference!

 This post is brought to you in partnership with Wild Garden.
 All opinions are my own.

-That it is November, and we’re still hanging out open-toed here in Hotlanta, does not change the fact that the world is already colored in beautiful in beautiful hues, and we're all turning our attention to the coming holidays.
+That it is November--and we're still hanging out open-toed here in Hotlanta--does not change the fact that the world is already colored in beautiful in beautiful hues, and we're all turning our attention to the coming holidays.

-And if you were the planning type, you have likely sketched out your Thanksgiving dinner menu with multiple gorgeous sides to support the bird (we know, the so-called “sides” are even more important than the bird itself.
+And if you were the planning type, you have likely sketched out your holiday dinner menu with multiple gorgeous sides to support the turkey (we know, the so-called "sides" are even more important than the bird itself.
 No?)

 But if you're still looking for one more simple and festive dish to add, then this stuffed acorn squash recipe is for you!